 Emissions from locomotives are managed by regulations and emission limits implemented at the federal, state, and local levels.1 At the federal level, the EPA has established a series of increasingly strict emission standards for new or remanufactured locomotive engines (63 FR 18997-19084).
 Tier 0 standards, effective as of 2000, applied to engines manufactured or remanufactured from 1973 to 2001.
-Tier 1 standards applied to engines manufactured/remanufactured from 2002 to 2004.
-Tier 2 standards applied to engines manufactured after 2004.
+Tier 1 standards applied to engines manufactured from 2002 to 2004.
+Tier 2 standards applied to engines manufactured/remanufactured after 2004.
 In 2008, EPA strengthened the Tier 0 through 2 standards to apply to existing locomotives and introduced more stringent Tier 3 and 4 emission requirements (73 FR 88 25098-25352).
 Tier 3 standards, met by engine design methods, were phased in between 2011 and 2014.
 Tier 4 standards, which are expected to require exhaust gas after-treatment technologies, became effective starting in 2015.

-1 Freight rail is regulated at the federal level, commuter rail is regulated at the federal, state, and local level.
+1 Freight rail is regulated at the federal level, commuter rail is regulated predominately at the local level; in San Diego County, commuter rail is overseen and regulated by the Metropolitan Transit System (MTS).

 At the state level, CARB has two agreements with Class 1 railroads that affect emissions from locomotives in Southern California.
-In 1998, CARB, Class I freight railroads operating in the South Coast Air Basin (Burlington Northern Santa Fe [BNSF] and Union Pacific Railroad [UPRR]), and EPA signed the 1998 Memorandum of Understanding (MOU), agreeing to a locomotive fleet average emissions program.
+In 1998, CARB, Class I freight railroads operating in the South Coast Air Basin (BNSF and Union Pacific Railroad [UPRR]), and EPA signed the 1998 Memorandum of Understanding (MOU), agreeing to a locomotive fleet average emissions program.
 The 1998 MOU required that, by 2010, the Class I freight railroad fleet of locomotives in the South Coast Air Basin achieve average emissions equivalent to the NOX emission standard established by EPA for Tier 2 locomotives (5.5 grams per brake horsepower-hour).
 BNSF and UPRR must continue to comply with the Tier 2 locomotive fleet average from 2010 to 2030.
 This MOU also provides emission reductions at the Port of San Diego because all freight trains either arrive from or depart to the South Coast Air Basin.
 BNSF's NOX emission level is 5.1 grams per brake horsepower-hour as of its most recent reporting.